Solar Activity and Perturbations in Economy and Society

 Collapse of Soviet Union and Yugoslavia

-Fact: Out of 21 solar maximums in 1785-2014, 16 associated with most important revolutions that shaped the human history.
+Out of 21 solar maximums in 1785-2014, 16 associated with most important revolutions that shaped the human history.

 Years